* It’s a great week to be in Greece. See you there! *

 This 9-day exciting expedition through Greece is crammed with all the energy and activities deserving of our group.
-We’ll begin our journey in DC with a fabulous dinner at Athena Pallas restaurant.
+We’ll begin our journey in DC with a fabulous dinner at Athena Pallas restaurant in DC.
 Then, before departing on our trip, we will have a private visit at the Embassy of Greece featuring diplomats who will teach us about their country.
 Shortly after we return stateside, we’ll reunite at DC’s popular Blackfinn restaurant with an evening of Greek food and a recap of our travel experience for our reunion dinner!

 To help us pass the time while traveling and to learn even more about this culture-rich society, we’ll read the book “It’s All Greek to Me!” by John Mole during our trip.
 At certain points during the trip, I (J.T., your Meetup organizer) will lead discussions of the book for anyone who wants to participate!